openedx/edx-documentation/en_us/shared/course_assets/pages.rst

 The new page is immediately available to the specified audience if the course has started.

-For details on reordering course pages, see additional detail in 11.3.4.
-Reordering and Deleting Custom Pages.
+For details on reordering course pages, see additional detail in :ref:`11.3.4.
+Reordering and Deleting Custom Pages<Reordering and deleting custom pages>`.

 .. _Enable Textbook: